Pfff. You think you know?

 Contractor.
 Generators.
 Do.
 Not.
 Belong.
 In.
 Camping.

-That is unless you can guarantee you will not have neighbors, ever.
+That is unless you can guarantee you will not have neighbors within miles, ever.

 Good luck with that.

-Yes, they are cheaper than inverter generators.
-This is no excuse.
+These days, they aren't even cheaper than inverter generators.

 No, nobody wants to hear that droning god-awful sound for hours at a time out 'in the wild'.